Investing in Russia’s Food Sector: Opportunities and Insights

 2. Domestic Agricultural Development and Investment Trends

-• Poultry and Meat: Chicken remains dominant in domestic meat supply (90%+).
-Russia is now a significant exporter, and potential investment areas include processing facilities, distribution channels, and biosecurity-compliant farm operations.
+Chicken remains the dominant protein source (90%+ of domestic meat supply).
+Russia is now a notable exporter, creating opportunities in processing facilities, distribution networks, and biosecurity-compliant farming operations.

-• Grains and Sugar: Russia is among the largest global wheat exporters; with a record 71 million metric tons exported during the 2023–2024 season.
-The sugar market has also stabilized, opening opportunities in both raw material production and value-added processing.
+Russia remains one of the world’s top wheat exporters, shipping a record 71 million metric tons during the 2023–2024 season.
+The sugar market has stabilized, with opportunities in raw material production and value-added processing.

 3. Logistics and Technological Infrastructure